writethedocs/www/docs/blog/2021-january-community-update.rst

 Hey folks, Eric Holscher here, one of the co-founders of Write the Docs.
-This is the January edition of the newsletter, which contains a community update to give the newsletter team the month off.
+This is the January edition of the newsletter, which has a community update to give the newsletter team the month off.

 A new year
 ----------

-A new year comes with many expectations.
-Hoping for change,
-setting new goals,
-and feeling optimistic about the fresh year that has just begun.
+A new year comes with many expectations: hoping for change, setting new goals, and feeling optimistic about the fresh year that has just begun.